kurt-krueckeberg/tuple/README.rst

 Variadic Class Template
 -----------------------

 A variadic class template can be instantiated with a varying number of template arguments.
-A use case for such a recursive data structures is a tuple data structure that can hold a varying size set of varying types:
+Such a variadic class template can be used to implement a tuple generic type, a generic data structure that can hold a varying set of types.
+The variadic class template allows use to implement the tuple as a sort of recursive data struct, a struct that has a base struct, which in turn has a base struct, that in turnc contains a struct.

 .. code-block:: cpp